kubernetes-sigs/gateway-api-inference-extension/docs/proposals/002-api-proposal/proposal.md

 type InferenceModelSpec struct {
         // The name of the model as the users set in the "model" parameter in the requests.
         // The name should be unique among the workloads that reference the same backend pool.
+/* REVIEW: Describe what happens if the name isn't unique, and specify the behavior here */
         // This is the parameter that will be used to match the request with.
 In the future, we may
         // allow to match on other request parameters.
 The other approach to support matching on
         // on other request parameters is to use a different ModelName per HTTPFilter.
         // Names can be reserved without implementing an actual model in the pool.
+/* REVIEW: "without a model of that name already being configured in the pool"?
+"Implementing a model" doesn't sound right */
         // This can be done by specifying a target model and setting the weight to zero,
         // an error will be returned specifying that no valid target model is found.
         ModelName string
         // Optional
         // Defines how important it is to serve the model compared to other models referencing the same pool.
+/* REVIEW: define the behavior when multiple models have the same criticality in a sentence */
         Criticality *Criticality
         // Optional.
 	    // Allow multiple versions of a model for traffic splitting.